 If these scenarios sound familiar, you probably have at least a general understanding of the need for a business license.
 Acquiring a business license can feel like a hurdle.
 In fact, many in the tax industry consider a business license to be a nuisance tax.
 Read on to learn how you can navigate business license regulations and stay up-to-date with changes to requirements in your area.

 What is a business license?

 A business license is typically issued by a municipality (town, city, village, borough, township) within a county to a business owner to operate a business within a jurisdiction.
-The term “Business License” is used interchangeably with the following terms – occupational license, occupational tax, business registration, business permits, privilege license, business privilege license, business license and occupational tax, business tax, city permits etc. The titling depends on the local government.
+The term “Business License” is used interchangeably with the following terms – occupational license, occupational tax, business registration, business permits, privilege license, business privilege license, business license, and occupational tax, business tax, city permits, etc. The titling depends on the local government.

-In order to operate certain businesses, an owner may be required to comply with a combination of licenses and permits from federal, state or local government agencies.
+To operate certain businesses, an owner may be required to comply with a combination of licenses and permits from federal, state, or local government agencies.
 They may also be required to comply with additional permits from the health, police, fire, building, or zoning departments.
 These requirements vary based on industry, location, and rules in place.

 For example, the New York Department of State’s Division of Licensing Services (DLS) oversees certain occupations' licensure, registration, and regulation throughout the state.
 Hence, it would be insufficient to obtain only one level of approval to be engaged in a business.

 Businesses of a more complex nature, such as mining, drilling, or nuclear energy, may require the approval of a federal agency.
 An example may be found in Arizona, where providing or selling a specific service/product may require obtaining the state transaction privilege tax (TPT) license from the Arizona Department of Revenue.